needle-mirror/com.unity.xr.openxr/Documentation~/index.md

 Unity reports validation issues in the following locations:

 * XR Plug-in Management window: Icon next to the OpenXR loader.
-* Features pane: Icon next to the feature set containing the feature that is reporting a validation issue.
+* Features pane: Icon next to the feature group containing the feature that is reporting a validation issue.
 * Features pane: Icon next to each feature that is reporting a validation issue.
 * Console window, as the result of a build: Validation errors cause the build to terminate.
 Validation warnings do not terminate the build.